WISDEM/WISDEM/docs/installation.rst

 Install WISDEM
 ^^^^^^^^^^^^^^

 In order to directly use the examples in the repository and peek at the code when necessary, we recommend all users install WISDEM in *developer* mode.
 This is done by first installing WISDEM as a conda package to easily satisfy all dependencies, but then removing the WISDEM conda package and reinstalling from the Github source code.
-Note the differences between Windows and Mac/Linux build systems.
+Note the differences between Windows and Mac build systems.
+For Linux, we recommend using the native compilers (for example, gcc and gfortran in the default GNU suite).

 .. code-block:: bash